H-1B Audits/I-9 Compliance

 - General preparation prior to upcoming business audit

 Whether our services are aimed toward preparing for a notified upcoming inspection or minimizing any civil or criminal penalties for noncompliance, our immigration attorneys have the skills needed to protect our clients' rights and best interests.
 For experienced legal counsel regarding immigration compliance or other immigration concerns, contact our office to schedule a free case evaluation with an experienced immigration lawyer.

-With offices in Newark, New Jersey, the Immigration Law Group of Meyner and Landis LLP conveniently provides immigration services for businesses and individuals throughout the state of New Jersey.
+With offices in Newark, New Jersey and Nyack, New York, the Immigration Law Group of Meyner and Landis LLP conveniently provides immigration services for businesses and individuals throughout the state of New Jersey.
 The firm's immigration practice, however, is national in scope, encompassing the representation of multi-national Fortune 500 employers, businesses and individuals throughout the United States.

 Contact our office to speak with a member of our immigration group.